 - your general health.

-You usually have a combination of the treatments below for Ewing sarcoma.
-You may be offered some treatments as part of a clinical trial.
+You usually have a combination of the following treatments for osteosarcoma:

-Children, teenagers and young adults (aged 30 or under) having adjuvant chemotherapy may also have a drug called mifamurtide (Mepact®).
+Children, teenagers and adults aged 30 or under having chemotherapy after surgery may also have a targeted therapy called mifamurtide (Mepact®).
+Mifamurtide is a targeted therapy drug that helps the immune system to destroy cancer cells.
 This can help reduce the risk of osteosarcoma coming back.
-Your cancer doctor can give you more information about this.

-Possible late side effects
+Possible late effects